Nvidia’s huge run continues as its data center business surges

 Unsurprisingly, we’ve seen a huge amount of growth in the company’s demand for data center products in addition to it riding the wave of the Switch’s success.
 Some of Nvidia’s strongest growth came from its data center division, which the company breaks out — and nearly tripled year-over-year in the second quarter compared to the same quarter the year before.
 You can see the full breakdown of the company’s revenue splits as well as the signficiant gains it’s made in its data center business.

 Nvidia, more than anyone, is probably the biggest benefactor to the sudden explosion of applications requiring GPUs for their computation instead of the standard GPU.
 In the past year, Nvidia’s stock has almost tripled, and as applications like computer vision and autonomous driving require a different kind of processor Nvidia has not only seen demand for GPUs explode, but also found ways to position itself as the company for AI hardware.
+It may still have a defensible position thanks not only to emerging demand for its hardware but also its GPU proliferation locking developers into its ecosystem.

 Today still wasn’t a huge one on Wall Street despite a healthy beat on the financial metrics (which we’ll get to later).
 Nvidia’s shares are only up around 2 percent following the report and have kind of shifted back and forth between a small dip and a small jump.
 That still doesn’t dramatically impact Nvidia’s huge run in the past year.
 Here’s the chart: